sergiobarriel/getting-started-with-terraform/README.md

 ### variables (.tf)

-All variables must be inside this file.
+If possible, all variables must be inside this file.

 Terraform variable is defined on variables.tf file as: